These paleo salmon cakes make for a fantastic light lunch or even dinner. They’re amazing just by themselves but also go well with a green salad.

-One thing that I loved to do with these is freeze the patties down.
-This way I can just get a couple out of the freezer when I want to quickly cook up a lunch or dinner.
+One thing that I loved to do with these is freezing the patties down.
+This way I can just get a couple out of the freezer when I want to cook up a lunch or dinner quickly.
 I usually don’t have any problem cooking them from frozen.

 Paleo Salmon Cakes Recipe

-You can prepare these ahead of time and keep them in the fridge.
+- You can prepare these ahead of time and keep them in the fridge.
 Just complete up until step 5 and then store them away.
-I find they often hold together better when they’re chilled for a hour or so.
+I find they often hold together better when they’re chilled for an hour or so.

-Whilst these salmon cakes shouldn’t fall apart it is still important not to fiddle with them as this may cause them to break apart and become an unappetizing mess.
-The patty mix is basically already cooked (apart from the egg) so we’re only frying to get a nice crispy outside and heat them up.
+- While these salmon cakes shouldn’t fall apart, it is still important not to fiddle with them as this may cause them to break apart and become an unappetizing mess.
+The patty mix is already cooked (apart from the egg), so we’re only frying to get a nice crispy outside and heat them up.

-If you don’t mind the bones, you can usually leave these in as they’re typically edible.
-I personally prefer to remove them as I don’t like the grittiness they add.
+- If you don’t mind the bones, you can usually leave these in as they’re typically edible.
+I prefer to remove them as I don’t like the grittiness they add.

-If you love to know what to expect in terms of carbohydrates, fat, sugars and other nutritional information then you can find all the information below.
+If you love to know what to expect regarding carbohydrates, fat, sugars and other nutritional information, then you can find all the information below.
 It’s important to note that this isn’t 100% correct and may vary slightly depending on variations, cooking method and even the quality of the ingredients you use.

 You will find some of the positive attributes of this dish is that it’s high in magnesium, phosphorus, selenium, vitamin B6 and lastly vitamin C.

 I hope that you love these paleo salmon cakes as much as I did.
-If you have some feedback, variation or other thoughts that you would love to share then please don’t hesitate to leave a comment below.
-Also if you want even more recipes be sure to check out some paleo recipe books, they’re a great way to bulk up your recipe collection fast.
+If you have some feedback, variation or other thoughts that you would love to share, then please don’t hesitate to leave a comment below.
+Also if you want even more recipes, then be sure to check out some paleo recipe books, they’re a great way to bulk up your recipe collection fast.